rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 For this project, we were asked to design a prototype database that would store timetabling information.
 Information was to relevant to Galway Mayo Institute of Technology and could be obtained through GMIT's own timetabling website or by other means.

-## Data To Be Stored

-Most timetables, regardless of what college/institute they relate to, contain the same information - times, days, subjects and rooms.
-I used GMIT's own [timetabling website](http://timetable.gmit.ie/sws1617/(S(anusup452nzd3yeefh4zyr45))/default.aspx) to see what basic data needed to be stored and came to the conclusion that modules, lecturers, days, times and rooms were the main components.

 ## How Data Was Obtained

 After initially planning to do the whole Software Development course (Years 1-3, 4), I decided to stick to Year 3 to keep the database relatively small.
 While adding extra years would not have been difficult (I had the data already pulled from the timetabling website), I felt it wouldn't have made it any better as the basic functionality is the same year to year.
 As this is only a prototype database, I felt setting out structure and logic was more important than creating a very large database.

+On the GMIT [Timetabling Website](http://timetable.gmit.ie/sws1617/(S(315aqmvve2tdkz45b3n32z55))/default.aspx), I selected the following -

+	Department			Galway Campus - Dept of Computer Science & Applied Physics Program				G-KSOFG73 BSc in Computing in Software Development L7 Yr3 Sem 6 Week(s)				Spring/Summer - January 2017 to June 2017
+	Day(s)				Weekdays
+	Time Range			Working Day (08:00 - 18:00)
+	Type of Report		List Timetable

+I used the list view as it was formatted in rows and columns and allowed data to be selected as plain text, making it easier to manipulate in a text editor.
+List view also gave a list of lecturer names, rather than their numbers in the grid view.
+I ended up with a text file, containing the following information -

+	Module, Type(Lecture/Practical), Start, End, Duration, Room, Lecturer

+All of the data can be seen in the [AllTimetablesList File](https://github.com/rebeccabernie/TimetablingSystem/blob/master/AllTimetablesList.txt).

+## Data To Be Stored

+Most timetables, regardless of what college/institute they relate to, contain the same information - times, days, subjects and rooms.
+I used GMIT's own timetabling website to see what basic data needed to be stored and came to the conclusion that

 ## Structure